 Where is your favourite setting for a wedding?

 As photographers we never get to choose where we work, so we get to see great venues all over the country.
-Interestingly, sometimes even the most visually stunning venue can be let down by poor staff, bad food or a disorganized day.
+Interestingly, sometimes even the most visually stunning venue can be let down by poor staff, bad food or a disorganised day.
 While we have some amazing local venues, our current favourite venue is Coombe Lodge, A stunning building, with great views presenting endless photographic opportunities.

 What is the one thing you can’t live without in your job?